pyedifice/pyedifice/docs/source/tutorial.rst

 so we have to use the :func:`edifice.use_state` hook.
-:func:`edifice.use_state` returns a tuple with the current value of :code:`meters`, and also a function which we can use to set a new value for :code:`meters` we expect all changes to meters to be reflected in the UI.
+:func:`edifice.use_state` returns a tuple with the current value of :code:`meters`, and also a function which we can use to set a new value for :code:`meters`.
+We expect all changes to :code:`meters` to be reflected in the UI.
-Think of the component function as a map from the state, meters, to UI Elements.
+Think of the component function as a map from the state, :code:`meters`, to UI Elements.

 In the component function, we read the value of meters and convert it to feet, and we populate the text input and label with the meters and feet respectively.